smsoft-ru/pgdbdump/README.md

 pgdbdump v1.0

-A set of linux shell scripts intended for creating full, differential, or incremental dumps of postgres databases.
+A set of Linux shell scripts designed to create full, differential, or incremental dumps of postgres databases.
-This set of scripts also include interactive based on dialog (which in turn is ncurses-based) script for restore these dumps.
+This set of scripts also includes an interactive script based on dialog (which in turn is based on ncurses) to restore these dumps.

 (C) 2024 Sergey Merzlikin sm@smsoft.ru

 Licensed under the GNU General Public License v3.0.

 pgdbdump.sh is used to create dumps.
-How it works creating full dump:
+When creating a full dump, it works like this:

-1. It creates raw text dump of database in temporary directory.
+1. It creates a text dump of the database in raw format in a temporary directory.
-2. It creates rdiff signature for created dump and stores it in backup directory.
+2. It creates a rdiff signature for the created dump and stores (or replaces if exists) it in the backup directory.
-3. It compresses the dump with lrzip, pixz, xz or 7-zip (depending on options in config file and on size of raw dump) and stores it in backup directory.
-Temporary uncompressed dump deletes after it.
-Information about date and dump type contains in compressed dump filename.
+3. It compresses the dump using lrzip, pixz, xz or 7-zip (depending on the options in the configuration file and the size of the dump) and saves it in the backup directory.
+The temporary uncompressed dump is then deleted.

-How it works creating differential or incremental dump:
+   Dump date and type information contained in the compressed dump file name.

-1. It creates raw text dump of database in temporary directory.
+When creating a differential or incremental dump, it works like this:

-2. It creates rdiff delta file in temporary directory based on previously stored rdiff signature.
+1. It creates a text dump of the database in raw format in a temporary directory.
-3. Only when creating incremental dump, it creates rdiff signature for created dump and replaces it in backup directory.
+2. It creates a rdiff delta file in a temporary directory using the previously saved rdiff signature.
-3. It compresses rdiff delta with above mentioned archivers and stores it in backup directory.
-Temporary uncompressed dump and delta delete after it.
-Information about date and dump type contains in compressed delta filename.
+3. Only when creating an incremental dump, it creates a rdiff signature for the created dump and replaces it in the backup directory.

-Primarily pgdbdump.sh is designed to start via cron jobs.
+4. It compresses the rdiff delta file with the above-mentioned archivers and stores it in the backup directory.

-pgdbrestore.sh is interactive (with non-interactive option) user-friendly script intended for restore postgres database archives into new or original database.
-Also, it is possible to reconstruct raw text dump to subsequent manual restore of database (possibly on another machine).
+   Temporary uncompressed dump and the delta file are then deleted.
+Information about the date and type of dump is contained in the name of the compressed delta file.

-The script unpacks and combines differential, incremental and full dumps (using rdiff) and applies resulting full dump to postgres database.
+The main way to run pgdbdump.sh is through cron jobs.

-Dialog screens of the script allows to select database to restore, date of archive, restore mode (into original database, new database or save raw full dump) and some other options.
+pgdbrestore.sh is an interactive (with the ability to run non-interactively) user-friendly script designed to restore postgres database archives created by the pgdbdump.sh script to the new or original database.
+It is also possible reconstruct a text dump in raw format for subsequent manual recovery (possibly on another machine).

-Dialog screens and log messages may appear on different national languages.
-Currently supported English and Russian languages.
-Support for other languages may appear in future.
+The script unpacks and combines differential, incremental and full dumps (using rdiff), and using the resulting full raw dump restores the postgres database.
+The script dialog screens allow to select the database to restore, the date of archive, recovery mode (to the original database, new database or save a full dump on disk) and some other options.

-Both scripts may log their activity and errors in systemd journal and syslog.
+Dialog boxes and log messages may be displayed in different national languages.
+Currently supported are English and Russian languages.
+Support for other languages may be available in the future.

-Command-line parameters and config options are explained at the beginning of corresponding files.
+Both scripts can log their actions and errors to the systemd journal and syslog.
+Command line parameters and configuration options are described at the beginning of the corresponding files.

 Dependencies:

  - postgres (pg_dump, psql)
  - rdiff
  - lrzip